-Custodial Credit Risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-The System's minimum credit quality for each issue shall be "BBB" (or its equivalent) at the time of purchase.
+Credit Risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
+The System's minimum credit quality for each fixed income security shall be "BBB" (or its equivalent) at the time of purchase.
 In the event of a split-rating, the higher rating shall apply.
 The fixed income portfolio should have an average quality rating of at least "A" (or its equivalent).
 Commercial paper issues must be rated at least "A1" (or its equivalent) at the time of purchase.
 In the event of a split-rating, the higher rating shall apply.
 In the event of a downgrade below investment grade by any rating agency, the investment manager is required to notify the Board and investment consultant as soon as possible and to refrain from any further investment in the downgraded issue.

 Interest Rate Risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-Investments held for longer periods are subject to increased risk of adverse interest rate changes.
+Investments in fixed income securities are subject to interest rate risk.
+The risk that changes in interest rates will adversely affect the fair value of these investments,.
+These fixed income investments are managed in accordance with monitoring and control policies established by the Board that are specific as tot the degree of interest rate risk that can be taken.
+The System's policies manage the interest rate risk within the portfolio using various methods., including average maturity, credit rating, and broad market indexes.
 The effective duration of any fixed income portfolio shall not exceed 120% of the effective duration of the investment manager's broad market benchmark.